 Statistical information about divorces in Delaware can be found in tables and reports released by the U.S. Census Bureau.
 You can look up an array of tables that show how many divorces there were in the state by year, age, occupation, and other demographic information.

-How To Check Delaware Divorce Records
+How To Retrieve Delaware Divorce Records

 Since Delaware is a relatively small state, much of the public records are available through two consolidated state agencies: the state’s family court system and its Public Archives.3 The counties in Delaware work with these state resources to maintain these records in local offices.
 Some of the records you can find online.